-The total value envisaged for this measure is EUR 1.732 million, of which EUR 1,472 million are provided by IPA.
+The total value envisaged for this measure is €1.732 million, €1,472 million of which is provided by IPA.

-Within this measure the Project "Support for Strengthening the Capacity of the Centre for Adult Education and Development of Programmes for Adult Education and Literacy and Completion of Primary Education of Excluded Persons" has been implemented.
-Total amount of envisaged assets is EUR 1.728.235,00, of which EUR 1.469.000,00 are provided by IPA.
-The Project, extending for 22 months, commenced in October 2011, and last to July 2013.
-30 experts from France and Spain will participate in the Project, who are continuously included in national and international activities for development of skills related to access to qualifications and employment.
-Within these 22 months the following components will be covered:
+Within this measure, the Project "Support for Strengthening the Capacity of the Centre for Adult Education and Development of Programmes for Adult Education and Literacy and Completion of Primary Education of Excluded Persons" has been implemented.
+The total amount of envisaged funds is €1.728.235,00, €1.469.000,00 of which is provided by IPA.
+The Project, extending for 22 months, commenced in October 2011, and will last until July 2013.
+Thirty experts from France and Spain will participate in the Project, and who are continuously included in national and international activities for development of skills related to access to qualifications and employment.
+Within these 22 months, the following components will be covered:

-Strengthening the capacity and functioning of the Centre for Adult Education;

-Development and testing of programmes for adult education; and

-Development and testing of programmes for literacy and completion of primary education of excluded persons.
+- Strengthening the capacity and functioning of the Centre for Adult Education - Development and testing of programmes for adult education - Development and testing of programmes for literacy and completion of primary education of excluded persons

-Numerous activities may be noted carried out by the Centre for Education on its website.
-According to the information announced, several study visits have been made in Austria, Germany and France for the purpose of getting introduced the Centre employees with their system for adult education, and activities have been implemented for development of programmes for adult education.
-The Centre for Adult Education has already implemented several programs for adult education and diplomas have been granted to adults for completion of secondary vocational education.
-These activities are not included within the Project; however the experiences gained may be used for its advancement.
-The efficiency of the Project may not be determined in this stage.
+Numerous activities can be noted as carried out by the Centre for Education on its website.
+According to the information announced, several study visits have been made to Austria, Germany, and France, for the purpose of introducing to the Centre employees their system for adult education.
+Additionally, activities have been implemented for the development of programmes for adult education.
+The Centre for Adult Education has already implemented several programmes for adult education, and diplomas have been granted to adults for completion of secondary vocational education.
+These activities are not included within the Project; however, the experiences gained may be used for its advancement.
+The efficiency of the Project cannot be determined at this stage.

-Within the framework of IPA IV Component, during the third revision of the Multi-Annual Operational Programme "Human Resources Development" for the Republic of Macedonia 2007-2013, which is to be adopted in autumn 2012, Measure 2.1: Provision of Harmony and Links between Education and Labour Market Needs with cluster: "Support to modernisation of the systems for vocational education and training and adult education, in the perspective of lifelong learning".
-The total planned budged for the activities within Measure 2.1 is EUR 6.3 million.
-In the same time, within the framework of Measure 2.2 "Enabling quality inclusive education for all", the cluster "Strengthening pre-school education" is planned.
-Total planned budget for the activities within Measure 2.2 is EUR 2.7 million
+Within the framework of the IPA IV Component, the third revision of the Multi-Annual Operational Programme "Human Resources Development" for the Republic of Macedonia 2007-2013, which is to be adopted in autumn 2012, includes the Measure 2.1: Provision of Harmony and Links between Education and Labour Market Needs with cluster: "Support to modernisation of the systems for vocational education and training and adult education, in the perspective of lifelong learning".
+The total planned budged for the activities within Measure 2.1 is €6.3 million.
+At the same time, within the framework of Measure 2.2 "Enabling quality inclusive education for all", the cluster "Strengthening preschool education" is planned.
+The total planned budget for the activities within Measure 2.2 is €2.7 million.